nsmryan/itscomputersciencetime.com/inwork/2022-08-14-Zig-Shadow-Casting.md

+### Iterator Style
-One final design I did consider was converting this whole thing into an iterator which yields visible tiles.
+One design I did consider was converting this whole thing into an iterator which yields visible tiles.
 Perhaps there could even be some kind of protocol in the return type which allows the iterator to ask the user about whether a tile blocks, and to receive a bool answer before then yielding either a